sous-chefs/percona/README.md

 * `percona` - The default recipe.
 This sets up the apt repository and install common packages.
 * `percona::client` - Installs the Percona MySQL client libraries.
 * `percona::server` - Installs and configures the Percona MySQL server daemon.
+* `percona::backup` - Installs and configures the Percona XtraBackup hot backup software.
+* `percona::access_grants` - Used internally to grant permissions for recipes.

 # USAGE